Highway Advisory Radio System

 not encompass the highways that require coverage,

 specific highway or intersection is critically important to cover,

 consider locations within ˝ mile.
 Mark the map to show the area within

 which the antenna should be located to meet your coverage goals.

 Consider where signs will be placed to announce to motorists entering

 the area that the signal is available.
-(Resource: Read ISS' TechTalk article
+(Resource: Read our TechTalk article

-NOTE: ISS does not recommend installing antennas on rooftops or
+NOTE: We do not recommend installing antennas on rooftops or

 within 50 feet of buildings that contain electronics because of

 the potential for interference and equipment damage.
 This does